hfituri/cse15l-lab-reports/lab4.md

 ```
 ![Image](./commit.png)

-This step we now committed the code that we wanted to github.
+This step we committed the code that we wanted to be change in github.

 ```
 i